Lots of students have been asking – “How many subjects do I take per semester?”.

 If you need mental health or emotional support while studying Student Wellbeing provides free confidential counselling services.

 Takes Longer to Complete your Course

-It’s worth noting that if you do reduce your subject load in a Semester naturally this will extend the length of your course as you will have subjects at later point in time to complete your degree.
-Summer semesters and Winter semesters provide an opportunity to catch up on subjects if you’ve opted for a reduced study load.
+It’s worth noting that if you do reduce your subject load, this will extend the length of your course as you will have to take subjects at a later point in time to complete your degree.
+Summer semesters and Winter semester provide an opportunity to catch up on subjects if you’ve opted for a reduced study load.